w-lfpup/wctk-js/docs/microtask.md

 # Microtask Controller

-Add functions to the `microtask queue`.
+Add callbacks to the `microtask queue`.

 ## How to use